woalk/uptimekeeper/README.md

   month-delimiter: The delimiter between year and month.
                    Use '/' to create directories for each year.
                    DEFAULT: '-' (e.g. 2022-09.txt)
+  suffix:          A suffix to append to every file name.
+                   DEFAULT: '.txt'
 ```

 ## License